-All information was taken directly from the Armed Forces Pest Management Board (AFPMB) (Reference 8) and the Clinical Toxinology Resources web site from the University of Adelaide, Australia (Reference 9).
-The species listed below have home ranges that overlap the location of Camp Dwyer and vicinity and may present a health risk if personnel encounter them.
+All information was taken directly from the Armed Forces Pest Management Board (Reference 7) and the Clinical Toxinology Resources website from the University of Adelaide, Australia (Reference 8).
+The species listed below have home ranges that overlap the location of Camp Taji, and may present a health risk if personnel encounter them.
 See Section 10.4 for more information about pesticides and pest control measures.